Marksville, Louisiana: History

 Marksville became the trading center of a rural area developed as cotton plantations.
 After the United States outlawed the Atlantic slave trade in 1808, enslavers purchased African-American slaves through the domestic slave trade; a total of more than one million were transported to the Deep South from the Upper South in the first half of the 19th century.
 Enslavers typically bought slaves from markets in New Orleans, where they had been taken via the Mississippi River or by the coastal slave trade at sea.
 Solomon Northup, a free black from Saratoga Springs, New York, was kidnapped and sold into slavery in Louisiana.
 After being held for nearly 12 years on plantations in Avoyelles Parish, he was freed in 1853 with the help of Marksville and New York officials.
 Northup's memoir, which he published after returning to New York, was the basis of the 2013 movie 12 Years A Slave, of the same name.

+1947 Rain of Fish Incident

+On October 23, 1947, between seven and eight o’clock in the morning, hundreds fish ranging from two to nine inches in length fell from the sky onto the streets and yards of Marksville.
+These were local freshwater fish, including: Large-mouth black bass (Micropterus salmoides), goggle-eye (Lepomis gulosus), several species of minnows, and hickory shad (Alosa mediocris).